 The TUDA program began in 2002 with six urban districts participating in the NAEP reading and writing assessments.
 In 2009, 18 districts participated in mathematics, reading, and science.
-Twenty-one districts participated in 2011, 2013, and 2015.
+Twenty-one districts participated in 2011, 2013; twenty-two districts participated in 2015; and twenty-seven districts participated in 2017.
 See a table of all TUDA districts.
 See District Profiles for results, comparisons, and more.

 On this page, you will find introductory information about TUDA in the sections below.
 Report Cards, with more details, are on the Nation's Report Card website as noted in Where to Find TUDA Results, below.

 NAEP provides an essential measurement of student achievement in the United States.
 In mathematics, reading, science, and writing, student achievement is reported for selected urban districts as well as for the nation and the states.

 The assessments administered in TUDA are exactly the same as those given nationally in main NAEP, using identical administration procedures.
 The assessments follow the subject area frameworks developed by the Governing Board.
 Like the national and state main assessments, TUDA does not provide individual scores for the students or schools assessed.

 TUDA districts can monitor their progress over time in the selected subject areas at grades 4 and 8.
 In addition to comparing to the national public results, TUDA district results are also compared to results from large cities nationwide.

 Results for TUDA are generally released several weeks after the state and national results.
 The most recent TUDA results in mathematics and reading at grades 4 and 8 are on The Nation's Report Card website.